shubozhang/java-8-features/README.md

 list.forEach(System.out::println);
 ```

+* `default` key word is a new concept in java 8.
+    *  It allows to change the old interfaces without breaking the existing implementations.
+    *  It also allows new patterns.
+    *  Static methods are also allowed in java 8 interfaces.

 ```
-// default key word is a new concept in java 8.
-// It allows to change the old interfaces without breaking the existing implementations.
-// It also allows new patterns.
-// Static methods are also allowed in java 8 interfaces. public interface Iterable<E> {
+public interface Iterable<E> {
     default void forEach(Consumer<E> consumer) {
         for (E e : this) {